payi_instrument()

 Basic Initialization

-For most applications, the simplest initialization with default settings is sufficient:
+For most applications, the simplest initialization with default settings is sufficient, as long as you have set the required environment variables:

 from payi.lib.instrument import payi_instrument